 I am in the midst of preparing a “thought leader” webinar on grant writing for Qgiv in April 1, 2021.
 Check out the description for, “Adjusting Your Mindset for Successful Grant Writing Today,” and please plan on joining us!
 The program is free to all, and a recording will ultimately be shared online so you can also watch it later.
 This link also shares other upcoming Qgiv webinars.
 I recommend all of them.

-Best wishes, be safe and reach out anytime if you have questions.
+Best wishes, be safe and well, and reach out anytime if you have questions.